Skip to main content

 After entering the environment and service names, the CLI will automatically package the application image and deploy it to Cloud Hosting.
 For more deployment methods, refer to Deploying Services.

-For Go framework project samples, you can refer to:
+For example Go framework projects, refer to: